jboss-developer/jboss-eap-quickstarts/contacts-mobile-basic/README.md

 QUnit is a JavaScript unit testing framework used and built by jQuery.
 Because JavaScript code is the core of this HTML5 application, this quickstart provides a set of QUnit tests that automate testing of this code in various browsers.
 Executing QUnit test cases are quite easy.

 Simply load the following HTML in the browser you wish to test.

         QUICKSTART_HOME/contacts-mobile-basic/src/test/qunit/index.html

-Browsers:
+_Note:_ If you use **Chrome**, some date tests fail.
+These are false failures and are known issues with Chrome.
+FireFox, Safari, and IE run the tests correctly.

-* You can also display the tests using the Eclipse built-in browser.
+You can also display the tests using the Eclipse built-in browser.
-* If you use Chrome there will be a false failure on the date tests.
-* IE, FireFox, and Safari run the tests correctly.

 For more information on QUnit tests see http://docs.jquery.com/QUnit

 Import the Project into an IDE
 =================================